 There are a few key differences between sweet potatoes and yams:

 - Nutritional value.
 Sweet potatoes are a rich source of fiber and a multitude of vitamins and minerals, including iron and vitamin C. They’re also high in beta-carotene, a beneficial antioxidant that delivers vitamin A once digested.
-Yams have comparably lower levels of beta-carotene, but are an excellent source of energy, thanks to its suite of B vitamins like B6 and B1.
-They also help to mitigate cholesterol levels.
+Yams have lower levels of beta-carotene, but are an excellent source of energy, thanks to its suite of B vitamins like B6 and B1.
+They can also help to lower cholesterol levels.

 4 Sweet Potato Recipe Ideas

 - Candied sweet potatoes recipe: In a saucepan over medium heat, melt ½ cup brown sugar with ¼ cup butter, ¼ cup water, and a pinch of salt.
-Pour over sliced wedges or cubed sweet potato (about 4 medium) and place in a baking dish; cover with foil and bake at 350°F for 30 minutes; remove the foil and cook 10 minutes more or until potatoes are caramelized, crisp and golden brown.
+Pour over sliced wedges or cubed sweet potato (about 4 medium) and place in a baking dish; cover with foil and bake at 350°F for 30 minutes.
+Remove the foil and cook 10 minutes more, or until potatoes are caramelized, crisp and golden brown.

 3 Easy Yam Recipes